Machine-Learned Force Fields for Lattice Dynamics at Coupled-Cluster Level Accuracy: Results

 As a possible way to avoid the need for atomic forces for beyond-DFT methods, we explore a $\Delta$-learning approach (described in detail in Sec.~\ref{sec:delta}).
-To verify that $\Delta$-learning is able to reproduce phonon dispersions of the respective parent method, we look at $\Delta$ML(HF), shown in Fig.~\ref{fig:cphon} c) (yellow area), as compared to a phonon dispersion at the level of HF theory (blue line).
-In contrast to ML(DFT$_{\rm{E,F}}$) shown in Fig.~\ref{fig:cphon} a), $\Delta$ML(HF) results exhibit a stronger seed dependency, illustrated by the broader yellow area.
+To verify that $\Delta$-learning is able to reproduce phonon dispersions of the respective parent method, we look at $\Delta$ML(HF), shown in Fig.~\ref{fig:cphon} c) (yellow area), as compared to a phonon dispersion at the level of HF theory (black dashed line).
+In contrast to ML(DFT$_{\rm{E,F}}$) shown in Fig.~\ref{fig:cphon} a), $\Delta$ML(HF) results exhibit a stronger seed-based spread, illustrated by the broader yellow area.
 However, $\Delta$ML(HF) still exhibits a relatively good qualitative agreement.
-The seed dependency increases (thickening of the yellow area) at points where the model underestimates the HF reference data.
+The seed-based spread increases (thickening of the yellow area) at points where the model underestimates the HF reference data.
 This can be used to estimate the model's reliability; the larger the seed-based spread, the less confident the prediction.
+In cases where $\Delta$ML(HF) predictions deviate significantly from the base model ML(DFT$_{\rm{E,F}}$), the seed-based spread increases, this is especially the case for optical modes.
+These discrepancies can be largely attributed to the potential energy surface of HF compared to DFT, particularly at the $\Gamma$-point, where it exhibits a stronger curvature.
+This is not well captured in the $\Delta$-learning process, as it excludes forces at the HF level.

+Having verified that our $\Delta$-learning approach can be used to predict HF phonon dispersions, we now turn to post-HF methods.

+Fig.~\ref{fig:cphon} d) shows phonon dispersions at the level of $\Delta$ML(MP2) (gold area), $\Delta$ML(CCSD) (red dashed area), and $\Delta$ML(CCSD(T)) (purple dotted area).
+We first notice that the seed-based spread of these methods is smaller than for $\Delta$ML(HF).
+This is attributed to the fact that these methods yield phonon frequencies closer to the ones obtained with DFT.
+We further corroborate this by observing that $\Delta$ML(MP2), the result closest to DFT, exhibits lowest seed-based spread, in particular at the L point at around 1000$\,$cm$^{-1}$ (which also exhibits the largest seed-based spread overall).